shabin5785/LearnAngularJS/Doc_6.md

 - to share directives or components between modules, we create a shared module, that doesnt contain any components or features.
 Then put the common one inside shared module and then import and use it. typically we have one shared module in the app.
 By default everything in a module is avaibale within that only.
 So we need to export to use it.

 - Now if two modules needs same directieve, like a custom one , we need to import them in both.
-Also all modules needs the commonModule to be imported.
+Also all modules needs the commonModule to be imported whenever they use the common directives like for  if etc

 - Browser moodule contains all features of common module plus features extra for bootstrap.
 So we should use brwser module in our app module and common modules for all others